antonycourtney/antsrants/content/blog/oneref-async/index.md

 This differs from previous actions we've seen in two important ways: First, **stateRef** is passed in directly to the action, instead of the action returning a **StateTransformer** that the caller passes to **update**.
 Second, this is an **async** function.
-Since it's called from a non-async function (the **onClick** callback), **showNotificationWithTimout** is effectively a co-routine that executes independently alongside the rest of the application.
+Since it's called from a non-async function (the **onClick** callback), **showNotificationWithTimeout** is effectively a co-routine that executes independently alongside the rest of the application.

 The most interesting part of this action is the call to **awaitableUpdate**, a new primitive